infrafast/piwebpool/README.md

 ---------------------------------------------------------
-WELCOME TO PIWEB POOL MANAGER
+WELCOME TO PIWEB SWIMMING POOL MANAGER
 ---------------------------------------------------------

 The first full open source Raspberry PI PHP web-based application that automates the control of swiming pool with following features: